AnthisCareerAcademy/EasyPunchCard/README.md

    * Obeth
    * Jackson
    * Aung
-Client
-FWCS Career Academy cosmetology classes

 Purpose
-Create a punch card system for the cosmetology program
+Create a punch card system for users to track how many hours they worked

 Scope